 INTJ-T Personality Type

-According to Google search data, there are roughly an equal number of searches for the INTJ-T type as there are for the INTJ-A. Based on my research into INTJs, this is not terribly surprising.
-Their turbulence may be related to their introversion as well as to the fact that many INTJs are “highly sensitive persons” (HSPs).
-While INTJs may not see themselves as emotionally sensitive, they are often sensitive in other ways.
-They may for instance, be easily overstimulated or overwhelmed by external stimuli, such as crowded or noisy environments.
-This may engender deep feelings of unease or anxiety, perhaps even culminating in a migraine or panic attack.
-For more on this issue, see our popular post, How INTJs & INFJs Approach their Body & Physical Needs.
+Considering that Neuroticism is empirically correlated with both Introversion and female gender, INTJ females may be more apt to identify as the INTJ-T type.
+Those identifying as “highly sensitive persons” (HSPs) may also resonate with the Turbulent descriptor.
+While not all INTJs see themselves as emotionally sensitive or sentimental, they are often sensitive in other ways.
+They may be easily overstimulated or overwhelmed by external stimuli, such as crowded or noisy environments.
+This can engender significant unease or anxiety, perhaps even culminating in migraines or panic attacks (see our post, How INTJs & INFJs Approach their Body & Physical Needs, for more on this).

 INTJ-A Personality Type

 Although INTJs may lack some measure of social confidence, especially when it comes to things like making small talk, they are typically quite confident in their intellectual capacities.
 Thus, whenever a conversation turns to matters of knowledge or theory, the INTJ feels at home and ready to engage.
-Even adolescent INTJs aren’t afraid to dive into adult conversations if they feel they have something of value to contribute.
-Assuming INTJs have gained sufficient exposure to a given topic, they know they can add something worthwhile to a conversation.
-For similar reasons, INTJs tend to do well in interviews, confident that their knowledge and intuition can yield insightful responses.
+Even INTJ adolescents aren’t afraid to chime in on adult discussions if they feel they have something of value to contribute.
+Assuming INTJs have acquired knowledge or thought deeply about a given topic, they know they can add something worthwhile to a conversation.
+For similar reasons, INTJs tend to do well in interviews, drawing on their knowledge and intuition to produce insightful responses.

 In light of the above, we can see why INTJs might test as either the INTJ-T or INTJ-A personality type.
 We can also see why the addition of the T or A variable may do little to further our understanding of INTJs.
 The A element, in particular, seems to overlap significantly with the J preference (at least with respect to verbal assertiveness) and therefore verges on being redundant or superfluous.